TheoW03/TheoW03/README.md

 my preferred languages are C++, java, C#...

-and I spend most of my time working on lowlevel development. (like compilers, emulators....)
+and I spend most of my time working on compilers and programming langauges :3

 I also enjoy gaming anime and being a furry >:3